Moath-shakhatreh/Reading-Notes/README.md

 <br><br>
 2-After reading “Beginners Guide to Big O,” explain the concept of time complexity and space complexity:
 <br>
 Time complexity is a function that describes how long an algorithm takes in terms of the quantity of input it receives.
-Space complexity is a function that describes how much memory (space) an algorithm requires to the quantity of input to the method.
+Space complexity is a function that describes how much memory (space) an algorithm requires to the quantity of input to the method.<br>

+### Things I want to know more about:
+algorithms that need to operate at scale